One of the most important things winning candidates do is successfully define themselves to the voters.

 The one thing that has made the comparison pieces I’ve created for my candidates the most effective is the sourcing that’s included.

-Voters expect political candidates to say horrible things about each other, that’s why you break through that by creating the appearance that this mailer is neutral.
+Voters expect political candidates to say horrible things about each other.

 But don’t think you can simply footnote any sources you wish or make things up.

-If that happens your comparison mailer will have backfired and cost you votes.
+If that happens your comparison will have backfired and cost you votes.

-So always tell the truth on the comparison piece and back it up with genuine sources.
+So always tell the truth on in your candidate comparison and back it up with genuine sources.

 Print those sources and keep them on file.